Alps709/Alps709/README.md

 I love working with other people to solve problems and make some pretty cool things - such as games!

 I'm experienced in using C++, Unreal Engine, and Unity.
+I also have experience programming graphics, physics, networking, multithreading and AI projects.

 This is my portfolio for some of the programming and game development work I have done during my degree.

+### I'm currently looking for full-time employment starting in July, so please check out some of my work and contact me if you need someone with such skills.

 (I have still yet to add all the work I've done so please excuse me if it seems pretty lackluster at the moment)